-After the winter rains end, California's hillside grasses turn golden, their color intensifying in the late afternoon sun.
+If you plan to go to California in the summer, you'll find it colored gold.
+After the winter rains end, the hillside grasses turn golden, their color intensifying in the late afternoon sun.
 It gives credence to the idea that California's nickname "The Golden State" comes from the color of its hills - although, in reality, it came from the California Gold Rush of 1849.

-- Summer is the time for farmers' markets offering fruits and vegetables, all grown locally.
+Summer is the time to enjoy locally grown fruits and vegetables.
 Especially delicious are strawberries from around Watsonville or Oxnard and stone fruits (peaches, plums, apricots and the like) from the central valley.
-Check the Farmers' Market Guide to find a place to buy them.
+To find a place to buy them check the farmers' market guide.

-- Summer is a great time to dine outdoors, but if you're anywhere near the coast, bring a jacket.
+Summer is also a great time to dine outdoors, but if you're anywhere near the coast, bring a jacket.
 It can cool off faster (and get colder) than you might expect.

-- It happens so often there's a name for it: June gloom.
+California's summer coastal weather pattern has its own nickname: June gloom.
 In early summer, the cloudy "marine layer" hangs around over the coast all day long.
 It can happen even as far south as San Diego.
-In some years, it continues into "No Sky July".
-Up on the north coast, it can start as early as "May Gray", extending into "No Sky July" and can spill into "Fogust".
-To find out more and what causes June Gloom, check out this guide.
+In some years, it continues into "No Sky July."
+In northern California, it can start as early as "May Gray," extending into "No Sky July" and can last into "Fogust."
+To find out more and what to do when it happens, see the guide to June Gloom in California.

-- Beaches in Orange and San Diego Counties are susceptible to so-called "red tides" when red-colored algae grow so fast that they "bloom," coloring the water in the process.
+Beaches in Orange and San Diego Counties are also susceptible to so-called "red tides" in the summer when red-colored algae grow so fast that they "bloom," coloring the water in the process.
 It's unsightly for sure, and it's safer to avoid swimming while they're happening.
 Find out everything you need to know about red tides here.